 Even with regular palm-specific fertilizer, foxtail palms can develop magnesium and potassium deficiencies, especially if there's a high soil pH around the palm.
 A magnesium deficiency turns the outer edges of the fronds pale brown and dead-looking.
 Potassium deficiency causes spots that appear translucent, dead tips and often, a general orange color near the base of each frond.

-To correct magnesium deficiency, use supplemental magnesium sulfate at a rate of 1 to 3 pounds per tree.
-For potassium deficiency, spread potassium sulfate (3 pounds for small trees up to 8 pounds for a mature 30-foot foxtail palm) in addition to the regular fertilizer.
+To correct magnesium deficiency, use supplemental magnesium sulfate according to a soil test, commonly applied at a rate of 1 to 3 pounds per tree.
+For potassium deficiency, spread potassium sulfate also according to soil test recommendations (generally, 3 pounds for small trees up to 8 pounds for a mature 30-foot foxtail palm) in addition to the regular fertilizer.
 Reapply every three months until the problem improves, which can take several years to correct, once the palm suffers the deficiency.
 As with fertilizer, spread evenly under the palm's canopy, not allowing the product to butt against the trunk and water in well.

 Care for Foxtail Palm: Water

 Water deeply when the top 2 inches of the soil dries out.
 Water evenly over the palm's root zone, avoiding the fronds themselves and watering to a depth of approximately one foot.
 If your foxtail palm is growing near a lawn or in a garden bed, you likely won't have to water it at all.

 Not only is this palm drought-tolerant, it's also sensitive to excessively wet soil, especially when grown in containers.
 Symptoms of overwatering include fungal diseases, nutritional deficiencies and splitting of the trunk.
 Make sure the area drains well and avoid watering until the top of the soil is dry.